petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

         - **Custom Parameter Name:** `cparam`

       ```{important}
-      This example uses custom filters on just one nested field.
-Therefore the custom parameter in the child queries (`cparam`) isn't technically required.
+      This example uses custom filters on just one nested field, so the custom parameter in the child queries (`cparam`) isn't technically required.
 To set up custom filters on multiple nested fields in the same page, you must configure custom parameter names for the child queries, as demonstrated in this example.
-Adding filters for a second nested field would require two child custom filters sharing a different custom parameter name (e.g., `cparam2`).
+Adding filters for a second nested field requires two child custom filters sharing a different custom parameter name (e.g., `cparam2`).
       ```

 1. Now repeat the search for _test content_ and verify that the Boosted Web Content appears above the Not Boosted Web Content.